 RCBE is a database that organizes and maintains an updated record of information on individuals or natural persons who have, indirectly or through a third party, ownership or effective control of a commercial company (and other entities) (the "Ultimate Beneficial Owner" or "UBO").
-The main obligation is to file the ultimate beneficial owner's disclosure form, which must include information on (i) the entity subject to RCBE; (ii) the identity of the owners of its share capital, with a breakdown of their respective shareholdings; (iii) the identity of the directors or those who carry out management duties (e.g., those holding powers of attorneys, CEO if not a director); and (iv) the beneficial owners and the applicant.
+The main obligation is to file the ultimate beneficial owner's disclosure form, which must include information on (i) the entity subject to RCBE; (ii) the identity of the directors or those who carry out management duties (e.g., those holding powers of attorneys, CEO if not a director); and (iii) the beneficial owners and the applicant.